 Being Intentional Brings Financial Freedom

 But if you wait until you have financial trouble before seeking help, it ends up being much harder to improve your financial situation and live the life you want.
 That’s why I believe in being intentional with your finances.
-You have to be proactive and find ways to take complete control so you end up in prosperity and financial freedom, instead of bondage and lack of choices.
+You have to be proactive about managing your money, finding ways to take complete control so you end up in prosperity and financial freedom, instead of bondage and lack of choices.

 That’s where I come in.